 Finer material handling operation is required due to strong demand on cycle time reduction.
-More real-time control of production equipment (PE) is required to meet elaborated process control such as wafer-to-wafer and within wafer APC.
+More real-time control of production equipment (PE) is required to meet elaborated process control such as wafer-to-wafer APC.
 Frequent confirmation of production equipment healthiness is required to reduce the potential of wafer scrap.
 Finer wafer-level product quality traceability is required while lot-based manufacturing is employed.
-All of these trends are associated with a general trend of finer and more proactive (predictive) process and quality control.

-5.1.4 HIERARCHICAL OPERATION STRUCTURE
+HIERARCHICAL OPERATION STRUCTURE

 Hierarchical structure in the manufacturing control operation is required to provide a counter-measure to the increased complexity in manufacturing decision makings and fast control execution.
 Such structure of FO needs to be designed so to enable the comprehensive optimization of FO for the required productivity.
-A good example is the hierarchical quality assurance in which the wafer fabrication execution control and process outcome control are hierarchically delineated with aid of increased visibility of the individual hierarchical layers.
-The challenge is appropriate design of the services and their interfaces, and appropriate enhanced bidirectional visibility across the services and business boundaries.
+A good example is the hierarchical quality assurance in which the wafer fabrication execution control and process outcome control are hierarchically delineated with aid of increased visibility of hierarchical layers.
+The challenge is appropriate design of the services and their interfaces, and appropriate enhanced bidirectional visibility across the services and the business boundaries.